mnottoli/ddX-GSoC/README.md

-In the domain decomposition X library (ddX), we have implemented numerical methods to solve the COSMO, PCM and LPB problems in a domain decomposition fashion.
+In the domain decomposition X library (ddX), we have implemented numerical methods to solve the COSMO, PCM and LPB problems in a **domain decomposition** fashion.
 Furthermore, we have also implemented all the common framework between the three models as well as APIs to couple this library with other software packages used in computational chemistry and biochemistry.

+Particular care was given to make everything linear scaling in the number of atoms of the system.
+To achieve this we had also to implement a custom **fast multipole method** library which is part of the ddX library.

 The library is written in Fortran, with particular care for an efficient implementation.
 The APIs are exposed to Fortran, to C and to Python.